 Section 5(d) of the Original Draft Bill stated that RTI requests could be denied if the information requested 'would reveal any trade secrets or harm the commercial interests of any person, unless that person has consented in writing to such disclosure'.
-Commentators argued that the term 'commercial interests' was vague and could potentially include illegitimate activity so long as it was transactional in nature. (b) Weak Whistle-blower Protection Commentators expressed concerns surrounding the framing of the 'whistle-blower clause' in the Original Draft RTI Bill.
+Commentators argued that the term 'commercial interests' was vague and could potentially include illegitimate activity so long as it was transactional in nature. (b) Weak Whistleblower Protection Commentators expressed concerns surrounding the framing of the 'whistleblower clause' in the Original Draft RTI Bill.
 Section 38 of the Original Draft Bill provides protection for the release of 'any official information which is permitted to be released or disclosed on a request submitted under this Act'.
 Commentators argued that this provision failed to encourage public servants to disclose wrongdoing and financial mismanagement within public authorities.
-These arguments &lt;sup>3 Maithrimeter, Scoring 100 days out of a 100, at http://www.manthri.lk/en/maithrimeter (accessed on 20 October 2015). &lt;sup>4 Verite Research, Observations on the Draft Right to Information Bill [February 2015]. &lt;sup>5 Ibid.

-focused on the fact that a fear of not meeting the threshold of the section would likely disincentivise public officers from sharing information in good faith. (c) The Secrecy Clause Section 31 of the Original Draft Bill stated that 'the granting of access to any information as a consequence of a request made under this Act shall not be taken to constitute an authorization of approval granted by a public authority or the Commission, of the publication of such information...'
+These arguments focused on the fact that a fear of not meeting the threshold of the section would likely disincentivise public officers from sharing information in good faith. (c) The Secrecy Clause Section 31 of the Original Draft Bill stated that 'the granting of access to any information as a consequence of a request made under this Act shall not be taken to constitute an authorization of approval granted by a public authority or the Commission, of the publication of such information...'
 Commentators were critical of this section's ability to prevent the use and public disclosure of information gathered under the Act.
 For instance, it was argued that journalists would be prevented from using information from RTI requests in their stories.
 As such, commentators were of the opinion that this section frustrated the overall purpose of the RTI legislation. (d) Weak Proactive Disclosure Provisions Commentators stressed that the RTI legislation should maximize the extent of information disclosed annually by Ministries.
-As such, they argued that the exclusion of budget allocations and spending from the list of information that required publication in terms of the 'Ministers Report' - failed to meet international standards surrounding 'proactive disclosure'. (e) No Timelines that Ensure Compliance Under section 25(1) of the Original Draft Bill, Information Officers were afforded a maximum time period of 14 working days to comply with information requests.
+As such, they argued that the exclusion of budget allocations and spending from the list of information that required publication 4 &lt;sup>4 Verite Research, Observations on the Draft Right to Information Bill [February 2015]. &lt;sup>5 Ibid. in terms of the 'Ministers Report' - failed to meet international standards surrounding 'proactive disclosure'. (e) No Built in Timelines that Ensure Compliance Under section 25(1) of the Original Draft Bill, Information Officers were afforded a maximum time period of 14 working days to comply with information requests.
 Commentators noted the failure to stipulate that a delay beyond this 14-day period would result in the request being automatically denied.
-As such, it was observed that neglecting to make this inclusion would result in aggrieved RTI requestors being unable to access remedial mechanisms (i.e. appeal to the Information Commission and Appeals Court) in the event of excessive delay. (f) Public Service included Within the Scope The definition of public authorities under Section 40 of the Original Draft Bill included 'a semi-public or private entity or organization rendering any public service'.
+As such, it was observed that neglecting to make this inclusion would result in aggrieved RTI requestors being unable to access remedial mechanisms (i.e. appeal to the Information Commission and Appeals Court) in the event of excessive delay. (f) Public Service included Within the Scope The definition of public authorities under section 40 of the Original Draft Bill included 'a semi-public or private entity or organization rendering any public service'.
 Commentators cautioned that this definition could render significant confusion regarding entities included in the scope of the Bill.
 This caution was on the grounds that the definition of 'public service' does not have a clear definition in law. (g) No Remedy for Prohibitive Fees Section 25(2) of the Original Draft Bill authorises the Information Officer to 'request for the payment of such additional fee giving details of the fee'.
-Commentators argued &lt;sup>6 Section 8, Original Draft RTI Bill; Verite Research, op. cit.

-that this power wasn't accompanied with a right to appeal against a fee that was unreasonable or prohibitive.
+Commentators argued that this power wasn't accompanied with a right to appeal against a fee that was unreasonable or prohibitive.
 4. The Right to Information Bill, 2015.